Editorial photograph of a data center aisle representing Oracle GoldenGate replication across heterogeneous database systems

 Do I need GoldenGate licenses to replicate into PostgreSQL?

-What is GoldenGate for Big Data?
+What replaced GoldenGate for Big Data?

 How are GoldenGate processors counted?